Yoga Nidra to Connect with the Lunar Waters

 Yoga Nidra, often referred to as “yogic sleep,” is a state of conscious deep relaxation.
 It is a powerful meditation technique that guides practitioners into a state between waking and sleeping, similar to the “hypnagogic” state.
 In modern scientific literature, non-sleep deep rest (NSDR) is a similar practice.
 During yoga nidra, one remains fully aware while experiencing profound relaxation and inner awareness.

-Yoga nidra is specifically helpful for deep relaxation.
-It can aid in reducing stress and anxiety, improve sleep, and enhance concentration.
+Yoga nidra is particularly beneficial for achieving deep relaxation.
+It can help reduce stress and anxiety, improve sleep, and enhance concentration.
 In my work with patients, I find it can have a profound calming effect on people who often have a hard time meditating due to high stress, trauma or anxiety.

 The following yoga nidra practice is particularly helpful for cooling and relaxing the body if there is excess heat or pitta.
 I hope you enjoy this practice to connect with the lunar tides within: